 John has been eating whole, unprocessed foods for two weeks and has lost 7 pounds.

 He told me that he feels better and is never hungry anymore!

 With that in mind, I thought I would share some tips I have learned over the last month that have made my life much easier.

 1. Pack Your School Lunches

-Kids love the variety, and giving small portions of 5-6 healthy items can be an excellent way to teach your kids how to make smart choices.
+Kids love the variety, and giving small portions of 5-6 healthy items can be an excellent way to teach kids how to make intelligent choices.

-Later I replaced my kids containers and bags with these awesome PackIt Freezable Lunch Bags (just toss them in the freezer when the kids get home) and Rubbermaid LunchBlox (the kids love these).
+Later I replaced my kid’s containers and bags with these fabulous PackIt Freezable Lunch Bags (toss them in the freezer when the kids get home) and Rubbermaid LunchBlox (the kids love these).

 2. Plan Well When Eating Out